auth0/ruby-auth0/EXAMPLES.md

 ### Logging in with an Organization

-Configure the Authentication API client and pass your Organization ID to the authorize url:
+Configure the Authentication API client and pass your Organization ID or name to the authorize url:

 ```ruby
 require 'auth0'